 20 Controlling HTTP traffic to containers with a reverse proxy

-That’s where a reverse proxy comes in.
-It’s a critical piece in the architecture of a containerized environment and in this chapter you’ll learn all about the features it provides and the patterns it enables.
-We’ll use two of the most popular technologies in this space—Nginx (pronounced “engine x”) and Traefik (approximately pronounced “traffic”)—running in containers, of course.
+That’s where a reverse proxy comes in, which is a critical piece in the architecture of a containerized environment.
+In this chapter, you’ll learn all about the features it provides and the patterns it enables.
+We’ll use two of the most popular technologies in this space—nginx (pronounced “engine x”) and Traefik (approximately pronounced “traffic”)—running in containers, of course.